ortemcheg/social-profile/README.md

 ## TODOs

-- [ ] Implement the design using CSS Flow layout mode.
+- [ ] Implement the design using CSS Flow layout mode inside the Profile Card.
-- [ ] Implement the design using CSS Flexbox layout mode.
+- [ ] Implement the design using CSS Flexbox layout mode inside the Profile Card
 - [ ] Implement routing to switch between the Flexbox and the Grid versions.
 - [ ] Improve the file structure of the project.